MasoniteFramework/docs/the-craft-command.md

 ### Creating Migrations

 All frameworks have a way to create migrations in order to manipulate database tables.
 Masonite uses a little bit of a different approach to migrations than other Python frameworks and makes the developer edit the migration file.
-More information on why can be found in the “Why not Django?” documentation.
 This is the command to make a migration for an existing table:

 ```
 $ craft migration name_of_migration —-table users